siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

 - ***(Q3) What do you see at the output?***

+*Hint:* It will fail with an error.
+Report this error.

 - Create a new text file named "input.txt" in the project folder (same level as "src"), and add the following sample content to it.

     ```text